pywbem/pywbem/docs/appendix.rst

     urllib3>=1.26.5,<2.0; python_version >= '3.7'

-  The minimum version of urllib3 should be at least what the minimum-constraints.txt file of the 'pywbem' project specifies as a minimum, for the 'pywbem' version.
+  The minimum version of urllib3 should be at least what the minimum-constraints-install.txt file of the 'pywbem' project specifies as a minimum, for the 'pywbem' version.

   Note that pinning a dependent package prevents installing security